bradgrantham/rocinante/README.md

 Rocinante is Don Quixote's horse in the novel by Miguel de Cervantes.
-In many ways, Rocinante is not only Don Quixote's horse, but also his double: like Don Quixote, he is awkward, past his prime, and engaged in a task beyond his capacities.:w
+In many ways, Rocinante is not only Don Quixote's horse, but also his double: like Don Quixote, he is awkward, past his prime, and engaged in a task beyond his capacities.

 # README WORK IN PROGRESS